 IT Support Has Evolved – Has Your Business?

 During the early days of information technology, organizations encountered numerous issues implementing a solid IT support system.
 This process was either costly or inconvenient.
-Although the current IT sector is not issue free, it has evolved quickly over the years.
-This has eliminated many problems of sourcing solid info tech support, that once plagued businesses.
+Although the current IT sector is not issue free, it has evolved quickly.
+This has eliminated many problems of sourcing solid IT support, that once plagued businesses.

 Unfortunately, it takes a person with considerable knowledge of IT support to determine which tech is useful to a business.
 Even with the advancement of IT support, systems can become obsolete, insecure or not fit for purpose.
 Regular updates, maintenance and best practice processes need to be performed routinely, to get the best out of systems within a business.
 In a rapidly evolving online world, keeping an eye on the latest IT news and developments, plus more advanced solutions, is beneficial.
 So let’s look deeper into the history of IT support and how it has evolved over time.